Hautapu Substation Project

 July 2024

-This month, we have achieved some great milestones with the project taking shape.
+In July we achieved some great milestones with the project starting to take shape.

-Lots is going on at the Forrest Road site.
-Livingstone Building are our onsite civil engineers and are working closely with our project team undertaking quality inspections of the new build.
+Livingstone Building are our onsite civil engineers worked closely with our project team undertaking quality inspections of the new build.

 These images show the cylindrical steel piles and hold-down cages used to support the overhead 220kV lines that will supply the new substation.

-As expected, we have had some rainy, chilly and foggy mornings.
-This hasn’t stopped us from continuing the mahi on our switch room.
+As expected, we had some rainy, chilly and foggy mornings.
+This didn’t stop us from continuing the mahi on our switch room.
 The 200kV Transmission lines in the background are the Transpower Otahuhu-Whakamaru overhead transmission lines that will soon connect and supply the new substation.

 September 2023